monk-ee/TheSleeper/README.md

     aws_access_key_id = <your access key>
     aws_secret_access_key = <your secret key>

+You will need to have at least one base set of credentials setup.
+I made the decision to only use one sns topic to avoid complexity;
+So the base credential should have the sns topic setup.

 Proxy
 ==========
 You may need to add proxy information to your .boto file